webplumbr/webplumbr.github.io/index.md

 applies.
 Some relevant technology skills:

 {% for tool in page.tools %}<span class="tool">{{ tool }}</span> {% endfor %}

 # The Where

-I enjoy solving technical problems, data analysis, business intelligence and overall product ownership.
+I enjoy automating tasks, analysing and interpolating data, and overall product ownership.
 I see myself heading in that direction in near future.
 Engaging and talking to end-users on how they use the product offers vital clue on how the product is being perceived outside of the factory (i.e. development team).
 Understanding